omeatai/SOFTWARE-DEV-PROJECTS/README.md

 <img src="https://github.com/user-attachments/assets/c6590199-2969-4244-8347-da1c1c39da09" width="920" height="520" />

-# Project 22: Blocking Web Traffic with AWS WAF and Security Group ✅
+# 1 - Mood Based Recipe App ✅

 ## **Overview**

-- [ ] This project involves configuring AWS WAF to block web traffic and secure web applications against common exploits.
-- [ ] Learn how to set up security rules to block attack patterns such as SQL injection and cross-site scripting.
-- [ ] Deploy AWS WAF with an Application Load Balancer (ALB) to manage traffic distribution to multiple web servers.
-- [ ] Understand web traffic filtering using custom rules, tuning rules, and monitoring traffic via AWS WAF.
+- [ ] Create a web application that recommends recipes based on user's mood
+- [ ] Use Express.js for the backend server
+- [ ] Implement SQLite for recipe storage
+- [ ] Build a responsive frontend with Tailwind CSS
+- [ ] Allow users to get new recipe suggestions for their selected mood

 ## **Task 1: Sign in to AWS Management Console**